noir-lang/noir/docs/docs/developers/tutorials/writing_token_contract.md

 This public function enables public transfers between Aztec accounts.
 The sender's public balance will be debited the specified `amount` and the recipient's public balances will be credited with that amount.

 After storage is initialized, the [authorization flow specified above](#authorizing-token-spends) is checked.
-Then the sender and recipient's balances are updated and saved to storage using the `SafeU120` library.
+Then the sender and recipient's balances are updated and saved to storage.

 #include_code transfer_public /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust